SimonR-prog/QuizAppReact/README.md

 <img src="https://github.com/user-attachments/assets/faa000de-900a-435d-8b83-7442026701e1" alt="" style="width:40%; height:auto;">  </img>

 Above you can see the structure of the components HTML part.
 Depending on which result the quiz sends to the result screen, the message will change.
+Then the user has the option to restart the quiz if they click on the button, which same as in the first component has a pointer function which changes the useState of the startQuiz to true.

 ## Styling: